 Humanitarian Imperatives.
 Saving Lives from Nautical Distress and Shipwreck in Modern Europe

-The project examines the question of why and how the novel imperative emerged, how it was sustained, and what consequences emanated from it in culture and society.
-The investigation focuses on (1) the “moral economy,” the hybrid values embraced by the social movements for saving lives from shipwreck; (2) the culturally given patterns of discourse and practice around lifesaving and shipwreck; (3) the work lifeboat movements invested in achieving distinction from other moral and humanitarian ventures; and (4) discussing the consequences of this historical analysis for positions in moral theory, especially meta-ethics.
+The project examined the question of why and how the novel imperative emerged, how it was sustained, and what consequences emanated from it in culture and society.
+The investigation focused on (1) the “moral economy,” the hybrid values embraced by the social movements for saving lives from shipwreck; (2) the culturally given patterns of discourse and practice around lifesaving and shipwreck; (3) the work lifeboat movements invested in achieving distinction from other moral and humanitarian ventures; and (4) discussing the consequences of this historical analysis for positions in moral theory, especially meta-ethics.

 Fig. above: Michael Peter Ancher: Redningsbåden køres gennem klitterne, 1883 (Detail).
 Source: Wikimedia